LorittaBot/DiscordInteraKTions/README.md

     // Keep in mind that you need to register all the executors used in the declarations! interactionsServer.commandManager.register(
-        CharacterCommand,   // The declaration of the command CharacterExecutor() // All executors related to that command, this argument is a vararg!
+        CharacterCommand,   // The declaration of the command )
-    )

-    // And now we will create our command registry!
-    // You may be wondering: "Why this can't be in the CommandManager?"
-    // Because CommandManager does not know what platform we are using, we may be using another lib that isn't Kord!
-    // So we need to create the command registry with our command manager! val registry = KordCommandRegistry(
+    // And now we will create our command registry to register our commands! val registry = KordCommandRegistry(
         Snowflake(12345L), // Your application ID, get it from the Discord Developers' dashboard! interactionsServer.rest,